hanyuone/vscode-coconut/README.md

 # Coconut support for VSCode

 This package provides support for the Coconut programming language to Visual Studio Code.
-This is based off of [`evhut`'s Coconut package for Sublime](https://github.com/evhub/sublime-coconut).
+This is based off of [`evhub`'s Coconut package for Sublime](https://github.com/evhub/sublime-coconut).